SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events and observances that occur on or around October 5th in the USA.
-Keep in mind that specific events can vary by year and location:
+Here are some events that occur in the United States around October 5th:

-- **World Teachers' Day**: Celebrated globally, this day recognizes the contributions of teachers.
-Various schools and educational organizations in the USA may hold events or activities in appreciation of teachers.
+- **World Teachers' Day**:
+  - Celebrated annually on October 5th.
+  - Established by UNESCO to honor teachers' contributions worldwide.
+  - Recognizes the important role teachers play in providing quality education.

+- **National Do Something Nice Day**:
+  - Celebrated in the United States on October 5th.
-- **National Do Something Nice Day**: This unofficial holiday encourages people to perform acts of kindness.
-While it is not widely celebrated, some
+  - Encourages people to perform acts of kindness and spread positivity.

+- **
 ### Positive Qoute
 ------
-"Seize the day with a smile and let your light shine bright! ☀️😊✨"
+"Every sunrise brings a new opportunity to shine! ☀️🌟 Embrace the day with a smile! 😊✨"